 Hawaii is a magical place, and if you are like me, you have some fond memories of visiting the shores of Hawaii and soaking up the sun.
-Hawaii draws you in, so you naturally want to bring some of the island home decor flavors home with you.
+Hawaii draws you in, so you naturally want to bring some island home decor flavors home.

-All three of these elements – natural, ocean, and stone help to signify the spirit of the islands and a true Hawaiian Hale or home.
-The elements of natural material such as rattan or bamboo, mother of pearl from the ocean, and faux agate stones are materials that will help bring the islands’ flavors home with you.
+All three elements – natural, ocean, and stone help to signify the spirit of the islands and an authentic Hawaiian Hale or home.
+The elements of raw materials such as rattan or bamboo, mother of pearl from the ocean, and faux agate stones will help bring the islands’ flavors home with you.

 The Traditional Hawaiian Hale